21st-centuary-codes/Open-cart/README.md

-# TechVault
+# Open-cart
  A secure place for all things tech.

-**TechVault** is an eCommerce website that sells tech-related items.
+**Open-cart** is an eCommerce website that sells tech-related items.
 It provides a seamless shopping experience for users looking for the latest gadgets and accessories.

 ## 🚀 Features
 - Browse and purchase tech products